MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md

 - NOCSH
 ms.custom:
 - Audio Conferencing
-description: Der Meeting Migration Service (MMS) ist ein Dienst, der im Hintergrund ausgeführt wird und automatisch Skype for Business-und Microsoft Teams-Besprechungen für Benutzer aktualisiert.
-MMS wurde entwickelt, um zu verhindern, dass Benutzer das Besprechungs Migrations Tool ausführen können, um Ihre Skype for Business-und Microsoft Teams-Besprechungen zu aktualisieren. ms.openlocfilehash: 81bd5f1e9304ff3ff6eedb901a50632aa6edd73a ms.sourcegitcommit: 36f7ec432090683aedb77a5bd7856e1b10af2a81 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 05/08/2020 ms.locfileid: "44163954"
+description: Meeting Migration Service (MMS) is a service that runs in the background and automatically updates Skype for Business and Microsoft Teams meetings for users.
+MMS is designed to eliminate the need for users to run the Meeting Migration Tool to update their Skype for Business and Microsoft Teams meetings. ms.openlocfilehash: da04e98269f20eca327b30c2bd40f3e5181523d0 ms.sourcegitcommit: a94a267c421a78587b0dbbea5fa167aad2882e9b ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 07/01/2020 ms.locfileid: "45012181"
 ---
 # <a name="using-the-meeting-migration-service-mms"></a>Verwenden des Besprechungs Migrations Diensts (MMS)